How Data Augmentation affects Optimization for Linear Regression: Related Work

 In addition to the extensive empirical work on data augmentation cited elsewhere in this article, we briefly catalog other theoretical work on data augmentation and learning rate schedules.
 The latter were first considered in the seminal work \cite{robbins1951stochastic}.
 This spawned a vast literature on \textit{rates} of convergence for GD, SGD, and their variants.
 We mention only the relatively recent articles \cite{bach2013non, defossez2015averaged,bottou2018optimization, smith2018don, ma2018power} and the references therein.
 The last of these, namely \cite{ma2018power}, finds optimal choices of learning rate and batch size for SGD in the overparametrized linear setting.

 A number of articles have also pointed out in various regimes that data augmentation and more general transformations such as feature dropout correspond in part to $\ell_2$-type regularization on model parameters, features, gradients, and Hessians.
 The first article of this kind of which we are aware is \cite{bishop1995training}, which treats the case of additive Gaussian noise (see \S \ref{sec:add-noise}).
-More recent work in this direction includes \cite{wager2013dropout, lejeune2019implicit, liu2020penalty}.
+More recent work in this direction includes \cite{chapelle2001vicinal, wager2013dropout, lejeune2019implicit, liu2020penalty}.
 There are also several articles investigating \textit{optimal} choices of $\ell_2$-regularization for linear models (cf e.g. \cite{wu2018sgd, wu2020optimal, bartlett2020benign}).
 These articles focus directly on the generalization effects of ridge-regularized minima but not on the dynamics of optimization.
 We also point the reader to \cite{lewkowycz2020training}, which considers optimal choices for the weight decay coefficient empirically in neural networks and analytically in simple models.

 We also refer the reader to a number of recent attempts to characterize the benefits of data augmentation.
 In \cite{rajput2019does}, for example, the authors quantify how much augmented data, produced via additive noise, is needed to learn positive margin classifiers. \cite{chen2019invariance}, in contrast, focuses on the case of data invariant under the action of a group.
 Using the group action to generate label-preserving augmentations, the authors prove that the variance of any function depending only on the trained model will decrease.
-This applies in particular to estimators for the trainable parameters themselves.
+This applies in particular to estimators for the trainable parameters themselves. \cite{dao2019kernel} shows augmented $k$-NN classification reduces to a kernel method for augmentations transforming each datapoint to a finite orbit of possibilities.
+It also gives a second order expansion for the proxy loss of a kernel method under such augmentations and interprets how each term affects generalization.
 Finally, the article \cite{wu2020generalization} considers both label preserving and noising augmentations, pointing out the conceptually distinct roles such augmentations play.